A census of young stellar objects in two line-of-sight star forming regions toward IRAS 22147+5948 in the outer Galaxy: Bolometric luminosities of YSOs

 \section{Bolometric luminosities of YSOs}

-We use photometry of YSOs in the IRAS 22147 region to calculate bolometric luminositeis, $L_\mathrm{bol}$, using trapezoidal summation (Table \ref{tab:photo} and \ref{tab:photo2}).
+We used the photometry of YSOs in the IRAS 22147 region to calculate bolometric luminositeis, $L_\mathrm{bol}$, using trapezoidal summation (Table \ref{tab:photo} and \ref{tab:photo2}).
 For sources with available \textit{Spitzer}/MIPS photometry at 24 $\mu$m, we omit the WISE 12 and 22 $\mu$m points due to the larger beam and possible source confusion.
-In the calculations, we use upper limits to contrain the SED shape in the far-IR range (see Appendix F), and thus the calculated luminosities shall be considered as upper limits of the actual $L_\mathrm{bol}$.
+In the calculations, we used upper limits to constrain the SED shape in the far-IR range (see Appendix \ref{sec:seds2}) and, thus, the calculated luminosities shall be considered as upper limits of the actual $L_\mathrm{bol}$.

 Figure \ref{hist_lbol} shows the distribution of the resulting $L_\mathrm{bol}$ of YSOs in the IRAS22147 region.
 The objects are divided by their kinematic distances into two groups to illustrate the range of bolometric luminosities, which can be probed using the available infrared photometry.
 YSOs located at $\sim$5.6 kpc are relatively luminous objects with $L_\mathrm{bol}$ in the range of $\sim10-1000$ L$_{\odot}$, corresponding to low- and intermediate-mass YSOs.
 Among more nearby sources, less luminous sources are also detected in the infrared, with $L_\mathrm{bol}$ in the range of $\sim0.1-10$ L$_{\odot}$.
-Note that the single source with $L_\mathrm{bol}$ below 1 L$\mathrm{\odot}$ at 5.6 kpc is G104.8206; unfortunately, its distance cannot be verified with Gaia (Appendix A).
+Note that the single source with $L_\mathrm{bol}$ below 1 L$\mathrm{\odot}$ at 5.6 kpc is G104.8206; unfortunately, its distance cannot be verified with Gaia (Appendix \ref{sec:gaia}).